cudeso/misp-docker/README.md

 ```

 to ensure variables are expanded as expected.
 For reference, this problem first occurred after successfully building an image but getting a `/usr/local/bin/supervisord: No such file or directory` error after starting the container.
 See [265](https://github.com/MISP/misp-docker/issues/265) and [273](https://github.com/MISP/misp-docker/pull/273) for more details.

-By following these steps, you can efficiently troubleshoot and resolve build issues.
-If problems persist, include your build log and environment details when opening an issue for assistance.